 \subsection{Dataset Description}

-The analysis is based on survey data collected by \textit{Latinobarómetro}, a public opinion study conducted annually across Latin America.
-We use the 2017, 2018, 2020, and 2023 editions of the survey, which include responses from 16 countries: Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Paraguay, Peru, Uruguay, and Venezuela.
+The analysis is based on survey data collected by \textit{Latinobarómetro}, a public opinion study conducted across Latin America.
+We use the four most recent editions of the survey (2017, 2018, 2020, and 2023), which include responses from 16 countries: Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Paraguay, Peru, Uruguay, and Venezuela.
 Each wave captures perceptions of democracy, governance, economic outlook, and, crucially, emerging technologies like AI.

 We analyze a subset of variables that are harmonized across waves and relevant to perceptions of AI.
 The outcome of interest is fear of job loss due to AI or robots, measured on a four-point Likert scale ranging from “Strongly disagree” to “Strongly agree.”
 Key predictors include demographic characteristics (age, gender, education, and city size), political orientation (left–centre–right self-placement), economic perceptions (views of the national economy, future national outlook, and future personal situation), and institutional attitudes (trust in people, government, parliament, and judiciary, as well as preferences for democracy and satisfaction with its functioning), with country and year included to capture geographic and temporal variation.
 Table~\ref{tab:variables} summarizes the chosen variables.